-Q&A and Painting Tips with Dulux Colour Hero Amanda Daunt
+Painting Tips with Dulux Colour Hero Amanda Daunt

 Well for the purposes of educating myself and the fact that sharing is caring, here are some more words of wisdom from Amanda:

-Amanda explained that “a Colour Hero is essentially a Colour Consultant (Expert) working exclusively for Dulux, in a nutshell we offer FREE colour and product advice to commercial and residential clients, painters and decorators, architects and interior designers throughout selected paint and hardware stores in Ireland.
+Amanda explained that a Colour Hero is essentially a Colour Consultant (Expert) working exclusively for Dulux.
+“In a nutshell we offer FREE colour and product advice to commercial and residential clients, painters and decorators, architects and interior designers throughout selected paint and hardware stores in Ireland.
 We are resident in stores on a monthly basis and have an established base of returning clients and new consumers constantly seeking help and advise with their colour schemes and decorating projects to transform their homes and commercial spaces.

-A top tip, rather than painting directly on the wall, is to paint out the testers on a A4 white card using 2 coats of paint and then you can move this around the room like a mobile sample to see what the colour looks like in different lights – morning, afternoon and evening (artificial light) will all affect colour differently.
+A top tip, rather than painting directly on the wall, is to paint out the testers on a A4 white card using 2 coats of paint.
+Then you can move this around the room like a mobile sample to see what the colour looks like in different lights.
+Morning, afternoon and evening (artificial light) will all affect colour differently.
 Never make a decision on any colour until it is completely dry.
 A mobile paint sample is also a great tool to have in your bag when choosing accessories etc.”

-Amanda hit the nail on the head when she told me that “we all aspire to having beautiful homes, but creating a complete interior design look, especially coordinating colour, can be a little bit of a challenge.
+Amanda hit the nail on the head when she told me that “we all aspire to having beautiful homes.
+But creating a complete interior design look, especially coordinating colour, can be a little bit of a challenge.
 Too much colour choice can overwhelm even the most stylish and colour confident!
-Moda has been created by Dulux to make this creative task that much easier by presenting five curated capsule paint collections, each especially chosen to create a styled finished look.
+Moda has been created by Dulux to make this creative task that much easier by presenting five curated capsule paint collections.
+Each especially chosen to create a styled finished look.

 Feeling encouraged to make that colour leap?
 Then do what I did and get thee to a free consultation with your local Dulux Colour Hero.
-But before you go make sure to read up on Amanda’s tips on how to prepare for your meeting because as Benjamin, quite Franklin put it “”By failing to prepare, you are preparing to fail.”
+But before you go make sure to read up on Amanda’s tips on how to prepare for your meeting.
+Because as Benjamin, quite Franklin put it “”By failing to prepare, you are preparing to fail.”

 Sponsored: This post was sponsored by Dulux Ireland but this experience and words are all my own.